awsdocs/aws-opsworks-user-guide/doc_source/other-services-cp-chef11-s3.md

 Because you must provide a link to your code repository as part of pipeline setup, have the code repository ready before you create your pipeline\.
 In this walkthrough, you upload a PHP app to an Amazon S3 bucket\.

-Although AWS CodePipeline can use code directly from GitHub or AWS CodeCommit as sources, this walkthrough demonstrates how to use an Amazon S3 bucket\.
-The Amazon S3 bucket enables AWS CodePipeline to detect changes to the app code and deploy the changed app automatically\.
+Although CodePipeline can use code directly from GitHub or CodeCommit as sources, this walkthrough demonstrates how to use an Amazon S3 bucket\.
+The Amazon S3 bucket enables CodePipeline to detect changes to the app code and deploy the changed app automatically\.
 If you wish, you can use an existing bucket\.
-Be sure the bucket meets criteria for AWS CodePipeline as described in [Simple Pipeline Walkthrough \(Amazon S3 Bucket\)](http://docs.aws.amazon.com/codepipeline/latest/userguide/getting-started-w.html) in the AWS CodePipeline documentation\.
+Be sure the bucket meets criteria for CodePipeline as described in [Simple Pipeline Walkthrough \(Amazon S3 Bucket\)](http://docs.aws.amazon.com/codepipeline/latest/userguide/getting-started-w.html) in the CodePipeline documentation\.

 **Important**
 The Amazon S3 bucket must be in the same region in which you later create your pipeline\.
-At this time, AWS CodePipeline supports the AWS OpsWorks Stacks provider in the US East \(N\.
+At this time, CodePipeline supports the AWS OpsWorks Stacks provider in the US East \(N\.
 Virginia\) Region \(us\-east\-1\) only\.
 All resources in this walkthrough should be created in the US East \(N\.
 Virginia\) Region\.
-The bucket must also be versioned because AWS CodePipeline requires a versioned source\.
+The bucket must also be versioned because CodePipeline requires a versioned source\.
 For more information, see [Using Versioning](http://docs.aws.amazon.com/AmazonS3/latest/dev/Versioning.html)\.

 **To upload your app to an Amazon S3 bucket**